22 Fun Things to Do in Edinburgh on a Rainy Day

 17. Eat Brunch

-Edinburgh has an amazing array of places to eat brunch some of which serve all-day menus.
+Edinburgh has an amazing array of places to eat brunch, some serving all-day menus.

-Many of the brunch spots welcome dogs and are kid-friendly so you can enjoy your pancakes with the pack.
+Many brunch spots welcome dogs and are kid-friendly so that you can enjoy your pancakes with the pack.

 Nobles brunch vegetarian breakfast Leith